Here is a presentation You gave as part of the 2007 UTS CONFERENCE ON COSMOPOLITAN CIVIL SOCIETIES at the University of Technology, Sydney, Australia.

 The funding chair of Social Ecology, Stuart B. Hill, suggests the work of various accademics and social educators like Graham Ellis-Smith.

-Sounds all very hippy and shamanistic, doesn’t it?
-But hey, as Jenny Monroe said about the struggles of indigenous peoples: ‘I am not ashamed in pulling in any support I can find”
+Graham teaches programs designed to reawaken the deep connection, which he believes, exists between humanity and Nature,†we are essentially calling forward something innate in every person at a deeper levelâ€.Sounds all very hippy and shamanistic, doesn’t it?
+But hey, as Jenny Monroe said about the struggles of indigenous peoples: ‘I am not ashamed in pulling in any support I can findâ€

 In the hunter valley i found the teachings of Peter Andrews, the Natural Sequence Farming concept.